fw4spl-org/fw4spl-doc/SAD/src/SDM-SAD-App-config.rst

 Dynamic program with factories
 ------------------------------

-As shown in the `Object-Service concept example`_, it is easy to change data and service to modify the application behavior by working on a mesh instead of an image.
+As shown in the :ref:`Object-Service_example`, it is easy to change data and service to modify the application behavior by working on a mesh instead of an image.
 However, this is limited to one service working with one data.
 It is impossible to manage several objects/services to create complex software.

 Then FW4SPL architecture provides a dynamic management of configurations to allow the use of multiple objects and services.